-ASC is particularly interested in supporting Cultural Vision Grant applications led by, celebrating and nurturing people who are Seniors, Disabled, Immigrants, Low-Income, Women and Girls, LGBTQIA, and those of African, Latino(a), Asian, Arab, and/or Native American descent.
+ASC is particularly interested in supporting Cultural Vision Grant applications led by, celebrating and nurturing people who are Seniors, Disabled, Immigrants, Low-Income, Women and Girls, LGBTQIA, and those of African, Latin-a/o/x/e, Asian, Arab, and/or Native American descent.

 GrantWatch ID#: 158933

 Grants of up to $10,000 will be awarded.

 For projects beginning between December 1, 2021 and June 30, 2022.
 Funded projects must also conclude before June 30, 2023.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Apply Online: https://www.grantrequest.com/SID_672?SA=SNA&FID=35500